How To Recognize Arousal Addiction Symptoms

 What Is Arousal Addiction?

-Many of us have heard of sex addiction or porn addiction, but arousal addiction is less discussed leaving many unaware that it even exists.
+Many of us have heard of sex addiction or porn addiction, but arousal addiction is different and rarely discussed, leaving many unaware that it even exists.

-Simply put, arousal addiction is one form of compulsive sexual behavior that makes a person crave sexually stimulating experiences.
+Simply put, arousal addiction is one form of compulsive behavior that makes a person crave stimulating experiences (often sexual, but not always).

 These can be,